Mircea-MMXXI/azapyGUI/docs/Quick_Start.md

 When saving/loading a project, you will be prompt to this directory (you can always change it).
 2. `Market Data Directory` - local (buffer) market data directory.
 Once the historical data is retrieved form the provider, a copy is stored in this directory.
-Successive calls for the same market data will read data first from this directory and then, and only if there is a need to update the data, from the provider.
+Successive calls for the same market data will try first to access data from this directory and then, and only if there is a need to update the data, from the provider.
 This will speed up considerable the computations (in general accessing repeatedly the same provider data over the internet may add up to a considerable amount of time).
 The market data stored in this directory is not intended to be consumed by other